tenzir/tenzir/web/blog/tenzir-v4.8/index.md

 ## Shift Timestamps and Delay Events

-The new [`timeshift`](/next/operators/timeshift) and [`delay`](/next/operators/timeshift) make it possible to rewrite timestamps and act on them to replay data flexibly.
+The new [`timeshift`](/next/operators/timeshift) and [`delay`](/next/operators/timeshift) operators make it possible to rewrite timestamps and act on them to replay data flexibly.

 The `timeshift` operator adjusts a series of time values by anchoring them around a given start time.
 You can rewrite and scale timestamps:

 ![timeshift](timeshift.excalidraw.svg)

-For example, use `timeshift` to re-align our Zeek example dataset to Januar 1, 1984, and make the trace 100x faster:
+For example, use `timeshift` to re-align our Zeek example dataset to January 1, 1984, and make the trace 100x slower:

 ```
 from https://storage.googleapis.com/tenzir-datasets/M57/zeek-all.log.zst read zeek-tsv